djoleary5/Actuarial-Excel-Project-1-Annuity-Calculator/README.md

 # Actuarial_Annuity_Calculator
 #### Using Excel formulas to create an intuitive Annuity Calculator tool for insurance agents that is easy to use.
+#### Agents enter the annuitant's current age and if applicable when they want payments to start and how many years of payments are desired.
+The calculator will display the payment schedule and overall stats.

 An insurance company sells annuities to individuals age 40+.
 The maximum age that the insurance company offers payments to is age 110.
 Annuitants receive payments once per year.